RichardOtter/Genealogy-scripts/RM/Group from SQL/ReadMe.txt

 RootsMagic (RM) software uses a SQLite relational database as its data storage file.
 Having access to that file via third part tools is a major advantage to using RM.
+This software accesses that database directly to provide functionality not found in the RootsMagic program.

 =========================================================================DIV80==